rodger0531/foobook-mirror/SERVER_LOG.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =========================================================================================

+15/03/2014 - Abdi

+	- Minor update for 'setup_database.php'
+		- Changed column (name) in groups table to groups_name and column (name) in collection table to collection_name

 11/03/2014 - Rodger

 	- Minor update for query.php